-- Respect my students' health and my own by not teaching, or teaching remotely via Zoom, when I am ill.
+- Respect my students' health and my own by not teaching, or teaching virtually, when I am ill.

-- Respect the safety of my flute family by moving face-to-face lessons to a remote format (Zoom) in the event of inclement weather.
+- Respect the safety of my flute family by offering lessons virtually in the event of inclement weather.

 - Provide students and parents with a calendar detailing time and location of studio classes, musicales, and other special events.

 - Encourage and motivate my students to reach their full potential, and to continue playing and listening to music for the rest of their lives.

 Fees for the Fall 2023 Session are as follows:

 15 weekly hour lessons: $910 in full by August 15th OR 5 monthly payments of $195, beginning August 15th.

 15 weekly 45 minute lesson: $770 in full by August 15th OR 5 monthly payments of $165, beginning August 15th.